TheRoddyWMS/Roddy/docs/roddyDevelopment/developersGuide.rst

 Packing Roddy
 ~~~~~~~~~~~~~

-The packaging of Roddy is done using the gradle distribution plugin.
+The packaging of Roddy is done using the Gradle distribution plugin.
 There is two packaging targets

 ::